andriyantohalim/FaceMeshCam/README.md

 # FaceMeshCam

-FaceMeshApp is an iOS application that leverages ARKit and SwiftUI to provide real-time facial expression analysis using the front-facing TrueDepth camera.
+FaceMeshCam is an iOS application that leverages ARKit and SwiftUI to provide real-time facial expression analysis using the front-facing TrueDepth camera.
 The app detects various facial expressions and displays them to the user in a simple and intuitive interface.

 ## Features